 A motorcycle offers very little in the way of protection when it’s involved in an accident.
 Motorcycle riders (and any passenger) suddenly find themselves skidding or bouncing along the roadway, often into the path of other vehicles, or slamming into solid objects like guardrails, other vehicles, and buildings.
-Death is common and injuries are often severe, ranging from brain injury, spine injury to broken bones, dislocations, soft tissue tears, and painful abrasions.
+Death is common and injuries are often severe, ranging widely: brain injury, spine injury, broken bones, dislocations, soft tissue tears, and painful abrasions.

 Why Hire Us?

 - We have more than five decades of combined experience representing motorcycle accident victims throughout Tennessee.

 - We realize personal injury claims aren’t always about large settlements against corporations.
 We also represent clients during thousands of smaller claims each year.